We could be forgiven or even justified for being in a bad mood, because now there’s an explanation.

 When the energy for mental activity is low, self-control is typically impaired and that is considered a state of ego depletion.
 Because we’re already using energy to deal with a problem we’re draining the brain’s reserves and it’s that which makes us more irritated.
 The more we push ourselves mentally, the more confused and irritated we become.

 Bad moods will always spiral.
-If we’re not careful they will manifest themselves into making us more angry and irritable.
-Unfortunately, because some of the issues we deal with take longer to work through than others that will take more energy.
-Therefore, it’s up to us to find quick and simple solutions.
+If you’re not careful they can manifest themselves into making you more angry and irritable.
+Therefore it’s up to us to find quick and simple solutions.